-I have abused exercise and used it as a purging method but I have also used it as a tool to ease my mental health.
-I have found a supportive community through exercise.
-I have found so much joy in exercise.
+I have also used exercise as a tool to ease my mental health.
+I have found a supportive community through it.
+And I have gotten much joy in exercise.
 I have even now made a professional career centered around exercise.
-As someone who has been through all of these waves with my incredibly complicated relationship with exercise, I have found myself struggling to navigate my current relationship with exercise as I work through my process of recovery and healing.

 It Started Out Innocent